 Registry Tweak to fix Audio Service not responding problem

-If the above methods not fix windows 10 Audio services not responding problem then you can try bellow registry tweak to fix this issue.
+If the above methods do not fix the windows 10 Audio services not responding problem then you can try the below registry tweak to fix this issue.

 Note Before making changes on the windows registry we recommended to create a system restore point.
 So that if anything goes wrong while change on the registry we can revert back using system restore.

-First Press Windows Key + R then type regedit and hit enter to open Registry editor.
+First Press Windows Key + R then type regedit and hit enter to open the Registry editor.

 Now On Registry editor navigate to the following path :

 Now After making changes close the registry editor and simply Restart your PC to apply changes.
-Then after check hope you get rid of these windows 10 Audio services not responding error.
+Then after check hope you get rid of these windows 10 Audio services not responding errors.

-These are some best working solutions to fix windows 10 Audio services not responding problem.
+These are some best working solutions to fix windows 10 Audio services not responding problems.
 Still, have any query, suggestion feel free to comment below.